berlinplan/berlinplan.github.io/readme.md

 2013 Gallup Iran poll: Which of following groups do you hold most responsible for sanctions against Iran?
 (165)46% The U.S 16% don´t know 13% The Iranian government 12% UN and EU.

-#### Why psychopathic Leaders Would never use Atom bombs?
+#### Why psychopathic leaders would never utiliz an atom bombs?

-Psychopaths are not crazy.
-They are fully aware of what they do and the consequences of those actions.(195)
+ Despite common misconceptions, psychopaths are fully cognizant of the consequences of their actions. ; they are not insane.(195)

-2013 Iran's religious Leader Khamenei says building, using nuclear bomb is forbidden under religion (154) he used his special religious Power and made a non-changeable Islamic rule on it Haram-fatwa (178) Mahmoud Ahmadinejad the most Popular Iranian President who was pushing nuclear development program 'disqualified' from every Iran’s election since 2013 (162)

-Iran Poll Jul 2022: 54% of Iranian think developing nuclear weapons is against the teachings of Islam.
-(163) 2023 Iran religious Leader Khamenei says: he opposes holding referendum because 'not all people have the power to analyze the issue' proposed for a vote (164)
- While ordinary people wants Atomic Bomb.
-Leaders dont want.
+In 2013, Iran's religious leader Khamenei prohibited the development and deployment of nuclear weapons under Islamic law by issuing an irrevocable Fatwa, Following this, Mahmoud Ahmadinejad, who strongly supported Iran's nuclear program, has been disqualified from all Iranian elections since then.
+(154,162,163,164,178)
 #### Psychopathical religious Leaders invent Islamic law to forbid it?
 Atomic War ->equality
 Psychopathical Political and Religious Leaders -> gain or lose Power?